I’m struggling to begin here because nothing I write seems good enough, which is exactly the reason I’m writing this. I’m a perfectionist.

 Maybe that’s true for other perfectionists, but it isn’t for me.
 So much of what I do doesn’t seem good enough because it isn’t; meaning, it doesn’t meet the minimum requirements for adequacy.
 Perfectionism only means that I feel bad about everything I do, and everything that I am, regardless of where it lands on the scale of acceptability.

-So, I’m writing here to learn how to be ok with that, and I’m barely breathing as I write this, right now, because I’m not allowing myself to research blog entries to review about the best way to write a blog entry.
+So, I’m writing about perfectionism (EDIT: I’ve switched from calling this perfectionism to calling it validation, which feels much more accurate) learn how to be ok with that, and I’m barely breathing as I write this, right now, because I’m not allowing myself to research blog entries to review the best way to write a blog entry.
 I’m also not planning to write a rough draft first and then mercilessly edit it until reaches an acceptable balance between value and entertainment.
 I’m sorry to anyone reading, but that’s the way it has to be.

 This is what I am going to do: